 To consider the shamrock is to consider the significance of a leaf.
 Or, in this case, three—the number of leaves that defines the shamrock, a plant that has evolved into an icon, one that will festoon any St Patrick Day festivity.
-Of the shamrock's ubiquity this weekend, you can be sure, but of its origins and species, however, there is little certainty.
+Of the shamrock's ubiquity, you can be sure, but of its origins and species, however, there is little certainty.
 The shamrock's story is one of dueling legends and taxonomic disputes.

 There are two theories of the shamrock's origins.
 The first one begins in the fifth century, when St. Patrick was asked by the king to explain the mystery of the Trinity.
 Plucking a sprig of shamrock from the ground, he offered the three-leaved plant as a visualization of the theology.
 And so the patron saint of Ireland, and his shamrock, traveled the country, teaching Christianity and cultivating a national emblem.
 The second story begins a bit earlier, with the Druids, whose Celtic tradition considered three a mystical number, and thus the shamrock a sacred plant.
 Both are considered loosely founded legends, so take your pick.